-Now, Moretz recognizes that positivity stretches much further than negativity, so avoiding public feuds is best.
-"I realized if I stop talking about the negativity, then it can’t thrive," she added.
+Now, Moretz recognises that positivity stretches much further than negativity, so avoiding public feuds is best.
+"I realised if I stop talking about the negativity, then it can’t thrive," she added.
 "And that’s something I came to very, very recently."